-When going into business, an entrepreneur will have to decide what type of business they are going to run; this begs the question what kind of legal structure will the business conduct its activities under?
-The answer to this directly impacts the structure of the business, the taxes it incurs and the benefits it is entitled to.
-In Ireland, the choice is between being a sole trader (or being in a partnership) or registering as a limited company.
+If you’re going into business, you will have to decide what type of business you are going to run.
+What kind of legal structure is best for your situation and business activity?
+The answer to this question directly impacts the structure of the business, the taxes it incurs, and the benefits/exemptions it is entitled to.
+In Ireland, the most likely options an entrepreneur will opt for are sole trader, partnership, or limited company.

 Incorporating as a sole trader

-As a sole trader, the entrepreneur is directly responsible for any risks or debts incurred.
-This is a serious consideration if entering into financial and/or business contracts.
-In this situation, the entrepreneur is legally inseparable from his/her business.
 A limited company, on the other hand, means limited liability for such risks.
 The company is viewed as a separate entity and is accountable separately in such circumstances.
-Businesses such as restaurants and shops are usually set up as limited companies as they have risks associated with leases, employees and customers.
+Businesses such as restaurants and shops are usually set up as limited companies as they have risks associated with leases, employees, and customers.

 Lower taxes on profits